aman-jham/google-gradle-play-publisher-demo/README.md

 This is very useful plugin for building, uploading, and then promoting your App Bundle or APK to publishing app listings and other metadata in google play console.

-Step 1 - Add Gradle Play Publisher Dependencies
+Step 1 - Add Gradle Play Publisher Dependency
 -----

 Open your build.gradle (Project Level) file, add the following to the very top.